jbienz/ReGlass/docs/FindSettings.md

 ## Main Settings
 Now that ReGlass is installed, launch the game and press the 'Home' button on your keyboard to bring up the ReShade menu.

 Refer back to the home page for information on the [Depth Settings](index.md#depth-settings) and [Blur Settings](index.md#blur-settings).
-These should work mostly the same across all games.
+These settings should mostly work the same across all games.

 ## Troubleshooting